0306harshitha/-SQL-Operators-and-Joins-Analysis-/README.md

-# sql-employee-details-analysis-project

-# SQL Operators and Joins Analysis
+# SQL Operators and Joins Analysis project

 ## Objective
 To demonstrate strong understanding of SQL fundamentals including